kubeflow/kubeflow/docs/gke/iap.md

 # Setting Up IAP on GKE

+**Important** This doc is a work in progress.
+The instructions don't fully work yet because Envoy can't properly validate JWTs created by IAP.
+You can work around this by disabling JWT's as described below but this is insecure because if IAP is accidentally disabled (which happens if you recreate the ingress) then all traffic can get through.

 These instructions walk you through using [Identity Aware Proxy](https://cloud.google.com/iap/docs/)(IAP) to securely connect to Kubeflow when using GKE.